M.Sc. in Biology (summa cum laude), 2014 – Department of Biology, Laval University

 CCGS Amundsen, ArcticNet, Hudson Bay and Canadian Arctic (2010)

-Scuba diving, trekking, yoga, jogging, music, science communication, photography, filmmaking and traveling.
+Scuba diving, trekking, yoga, trail running, playing music, science communication, reading, photography, filmmaking and traveling.